This post may contain affiliate links. Please read our disclosure policy.

 Since I can remember, peach has always been one of my favorite flavors.
 I was obsessed with peach frozen yogurt in my 20s, and now in the 30s, it’s peach iced tea, all day, every day.
 I absolutely love the flavor…but when it comes to the fruit, I just can’t eat them.
 Something about the texture, the fuzzy skin…nope.
 I just can’t do it.

 About 2 years ago I made a Fresh Strawberry Cake.
 It’s since become one of the most popular recipes on the site.
 Now, I’m not a baker by any means, but I do love to bake every once in a while.
 This strawberry cake was amazing, so I knew it would be awesome with fresh peaches too.
 But there’s that little aversion thing I have to fresh peaches.

 The vanilla cake is the same recipe used to make the fresh strawberry cake, but the frosting is different.
 I decided to use frozen peaches because I was curious about the flavor, and basically that means you can make this cake all year long!
 I did use chunks of fresh peaches in the frosting as well, for a bit of texture, and to decorate the top of the cake.

 The frozen peaches were covered with brown sugar and cinnamon for a nice warm flavor and then pureed in my food processor.

 Once pureed, the mixture was still a little thick, so I strained it using a metal sieve.

 I love using whipped cream toppings for cakes because they spread so nicely – no need for a crumb coat.
-The end result is this gorgeous, scrumptious summer cake that’s perfect for any celebration!
+The end result is this gorgeous, scrumptious Vanilla Peach Layer Cake that’s perfect for any summer celebration!